 Watch How Much You Earn in the Years Preceding Full Retirement

-The SSA has imposed earning limits for individuals who have entered early and full retirement.
-In 2013, an early retiree can make $15,120 in gross wages or net-self employment without penalty.
-Any overage will result in $1 deducted for every $2 earned above this amount.
-A full retiree can bring in $40,080 — in gross wages or net self-employment — prior to the month of your full retirement birthday without penalty.
-For every $3 earned above this amount, $1 will be deducted.
+In 2021, an early retiree can make $18,960 in gross wages or net self employment earnings without penalty.
+Any overage will result in $1 deducted from the Social Security check for every $2 earned above this amount.
+Once you reach the year of your full retirement age, you can bring in $50,520 prior to the month of your full retirement birthday without penalty.
+For every $3 earned above this amount, the SSA will deduct $1 from your Social Security payment.
 These limits also affect the amounts family members can receive from your claim.

 Avoid Social Security Tax Traps

-Determine the Best Return for Your Spouse/Domestic Partner
+How to Determine the Best Return for Your Spouse/Domestic Partner

 Let Your Family in on Your Social Security Benefits